Overview

 This year's workshop will bring together a wide range of individuals including clinicians, cancer biologists, mathematicians, data scientists, computational scientists, engineers, developers, vendors, thought leaders and others with an interest in advancing the use of computation to better understand, diagnose, treat and prevent cancer.
 As an interdisciplinary workshop, the sharing of insight and challenges fosters collaborations and future innovations accelerating progress in computationally and data-driven cancer research and clinical applications.

-As a unifying theme in 2024, the special topic “What is Healthy AI?” will discuss the intersection where technology and innovation intertwines with biology.
+As a unifying theme in 2024, the special topic “What is Healthy AI?” will focus on the intersection of technology and innovation with cancer biology.
 “What is Healthy AI” embarks on the journey to craft the correct components for data and algorithms to seamlessly coexist with the complex intricacies of living systems ultimately fostering advancements in healthcare and specifically cancer.
 Healthy AI in computational biology transcends technological innovation—it embodies a holistic approach to harnessing the power of AI for the advancement and betterment of cancer research.

 Key Dates